AlbertPuwadol/go-worker-template/README.md

-# go-worker-template
+# kirin-worker
-Go worker template
+New kirin worker for data enrichment through Spider pipeline